9. Internal control and risk management

 9.1 Internal control and risk management principles

-Fingrid’s internal control is a permanent component of the company’s operations and deals with all those operating methods and procedures whose objective it is to ensure
+Fingrid’s internal control is a permanent component of the company’s operations and addresses all those operating methods and procedures whose objective it is to ensure

-Risk management is planned as a whole with the objective of comprehensively identifying, assessing, monitoring and safeguarding the company’s operations, the environment, personnel and assets from various threats and risks.
-Due to the nature of the company’s basic mission, risks are also assessed from the perspective of society in general.
+Risk management is planned as a whole, with the objective of comprehensively identifying, assessing, monitoring and safeguarding the company’s operations, the environment, personnel and assets from various threats and risks.

 Continuity management is a part of risk management.
 Its objective is to improve the organisation’s capacity to prepare and to react in the best possible way should risks occur, and to ensure the continuity of operations in such situations.